galacean/engine/README.md

 ## npm

-The engine is published on npm with full typing support.
+Oasis Engine are published on npm with full typing support.
 To install, use:

 ```sh
 npm install oasis-engine
 ```

-This will allow you to import engine entirely using:
+This will allow you to import Oasis Engine entirely using:

 ```javascript
 import * as OASIS from "oasis-engine";